 Icebergs are made of pure ice, the density of which is 920 kg/m3.
 The density of water is 1025 kg/m3.
 Icebergs float because they are lighter than water.
 What we actually see is only the tip of the iceberg, the major portion of the structure lies right beneath.

-There are several variants of the iceberg, which are classified according to their shapes and sizes.
-According to their shapes, they are classified into tabular (plateau shaped) and non- tabular.
-The non tabular shapes include the Dome (rounded shape), Pinnacle (with spires), Wedge (steep edge on one side and smoothly sloped on the other), Blocky (steep vertical sides and a flat top) and the Dry Dock (one which has developed channels or tunnels due to erosion) Such detailed classifications of glaciers are not prevalent.
-At best, they are broadly classified based on the location where they were formed liked valley glaciers, continental glaciers etc.
+There are several types of iceberg, which are classified according to their shapes and sizes.
+According to their shapes, icebergs are classified into tabular (plateau shaped) and non-tabular.
+Non-tabular iceberg shapes include the Dome (rounded shape), Pinnacle (with spires), Wedge (steep edge on one side and smoothly sloped on the other), Blocky (steep vertical sides and a flat top) and the Dry Dock (one which has developed channels or tunnels due to erosion).